JeremyBYU/create-map/README.md

 ## Install

+First install [Polylidar3D](https://github.com/JeremyBYU/polylidar).
+You don't need `OrganizedPointFilters` or `FastGA` which are optional dependencies of `Polylidar3D`.
+Next just install all remaining dependencies with:

-1. `pip install -e . --process-dependency-links`
+1. `pip install -e .`

 ## Instructions